53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 It delete all created sublime-theme files in `icons` folder.

+### Install Preference

+It install a tmPreferences file from zukan preferences list, excluding already installed in plugin.

 ### Install Syntax

 It install a sublime-syntax file from zukan icons syntaxes list, excluding already installed in plugin or ST.